Andrew Tilles: Founding and early growth

-Tilles returned to St. Louis in 1886 with his friend Adler, working for the Missouri Cigar & Tobacco Co.
-The childhood friends purchased a cigar store in the old Southern Hotel, which proved so successful they were soon able to open a tobacco concession stand at the nearby South Side Track.
+Tilles and Adler started the Missouri Cigar & Tobacco Co. by purchasing a cigar store in the old Southern Hotel, which proved so successful they were soon able to open a tobacco concession stand at the nearby South Side Track.
 Shortly thereafter, the track went out of business.
-From their monies earned through their Fort Smith businesses, as well as the St. Louis cigar stores, the two men formed a partnership, buying out the South Side Track in 1892, with the original intention of using the location as a baseball park.
-However, in the end, the track was re-opened.
-To make the track profitable, and to avoid the competition from other local race tracks that ran during the day, the South Side Track opened at night with the first-of-its-kind installation of electricity for arc light lamps.
-South Side Track became the first such night racing event ever recorded in the history of the game.
+From their monies earned through their Fort Smith businesses, as well as the St. Louis cigar stores, the two men formed a partnership, buying out the South Side Track in 1892.
+They originally intended to use the location as a baseball park., but instead reopened the track.
+To avoid competition from local race tracks that ran during the day, the South Side Track installed arc light lamps and became the first track to offer night racing.
+The novel venue was profitable.
+Within a short time, the pair joined with millionaire Louis A. Cella to buy and re-open the Madison Track in East St. Louis.

-The novelty of the experience became a major financial success for the partnership.
-Within short time, the profitability of the night races allowed for the purchase and re-opening of the closed Madison Track in east St. Louis.
-Tilles and Adler purchased the Madison Track with the help of millionaire Louis A. Cella.
-In the mid-1890s, with the acquisition of Madison track, Cella joined with Adler and Tilles to form the Western Turf Association, which became known as Cella, Adler, and Tilles, or C.A.T. for short.
+In the mid-1890s, the trio formed the Western Turf Association, which became known as Cella, Adler, and Tilles, or C.A.T. for short.
 The next major purchases of the newly established syndicate were the acquisition of the Delmar Investment Company and the Delmar Racing Track in St. Louis, Missouri.
 Soon after, Tilles' partnership spent $250,000 developing a state-of-the-art facility at Delmar.
 This gave Tilles a strong position not only in horse racing in St. Louis but control over a firm stake in the gambling profits of the book makers.
 However, this also set off alarm in parts of the horse racing industry that Tilles' association was becoming too powerful.